Speak to a Friendly Routing Expert Now:

 When it comes to other features, Google Maps offers excellent capabilities, such as voice directions for a hands-free, eye-on-the-road-at-all-times driving experience, offline mode for continuous navigation in no-network geographic areas, and real-time driver (your location) location sharing to third-parties (friends, family, or in your case, customers).
 It also obviously offers turn-by-turn directions.

-Although not as popular as Google Maps, MapQuest has been around forever and they were the original pioneer in this space.
+Although not as popular as Google Maps, MapQuest has been around forever, and they were the original pioneers in this space.

-Unfortunately they didn’t evolve rapidly enough by building a compelling or mature mobile route navigation app, upgrading to a modern web interface, and Google Maps dramatically ate into their markets share.
+Unfortunately, they didn’t evolve rapidly enough by building a compelling or mature mobile route navigation app and upgrading to a modern web interface.
+Google Maps dramatically ate into their market share.

-Just like Google Maps, MapQuest is designed for business use – that’s especially evidenced by the fact that the website is extremely bloated with advertising, having no less than 4 large advertisements in critical areas of the user-interface as of the time that this article was being written.
+Just like the Google Maps app, MapQuest is designed for business use – especially evidenced by the fact that the website is highly bloated with advertising, having no less than 4 large advertisements in critical areas of the user interface as of the time this article was being written.

 As far as we can tell, it’s powered by Mapbox (aka Open Street Maps with a business sales-layer wrapper).

-Mapquest doesn’t seem to have a proprietary first-party rich-data database that Google owns and operates.
-If you can’t find your location with dead-on point of interest search or good address geocoding lookup, then routing is pointless too.
-Try looking for local businesses in your neck of the woods, are they easily and consistently found?
+MapQuest doesn’t seem to have a proprietary first-party rich-data database that Google owns and operates.
+If you can’t find your location with the dead-on point of interest search or good address geocoding lookup, routing is also pointless.
+Try looking for local businesses in your neck of the woods.
+Are they quickly and consistently found?

-MapQuest lacks some important features, but does have estimated fuel costs.
+MapQuest lacks some essential features but does have estimated fuel costs.

-The biggest similarities between MapQuest and Google Maps are that both offer web-based route planning apps.
+The most significant similarities between MapQuest and Google Maps are that both offer web-based route planning apps.

 The MapQuest route planner is also free and is available in approximately 250 countries.